bgachara/bgachara.github.io/posts/databases.md

 ### Inter vs Intra Query Parallelism

 - Inter-Query
-  - Execute multiple disparate queries simultaneously improving overall performance.
-  - Increases throughput and reduces latency.
+  - Execute multiple disparate queries simultaneously improving overall performance, increasing throughput and reduces latency.
-  - If queries are read-ony then this requires almost no explicit co-ord between queries.
-  - If multiple queries are updating the db at the same time, then this is hard.
+  - If queries are read-ony then this requires almost no explicit co-ord between queries while if multiple queries are updating the db at the same time, then this is hard.
   - OLAP queries have parallelizable and non-parallelizable phases, goal is to keep all cores active.

 - Intra-Query
-  - Improve the performance of a single query by executing its operators in parallel.
-  - Organisation of operators can be thought of in a producer/consumer paradigm.
+  - Improve the performance of a single query by executing its operators in parallel, organisation of operators can be thought of in a producer/consumer paradigm.
   - There are parallel versions of every operator, can either have multiple threads access centralized data structures or use partitioning to divide work up.
-  - decreases latency for long-running queries esp for OLAP queries.
+  - Decreases latency for long-running queries esp for OLAP queries.

 - Approaches
   - Intra-operator(Horizontal)
     - Decompose operators into independent fragments that perform the same function on different subsets of data.
-    - DBMS inserts an exchange operator into the query plan to coalesce/split results from multiple parent/child.
-    - Types: Gather, Distribute, Repartition
+DBMS inserts an exchange operator into the query plan to coalesce/split results from multiple parent/child. i.e Gather, Distribute, Repartition

   - Inter-operator(Vertical)
-    - Operations are overlapped in order to pipeline data from one stage to the next without materialization.
-    - Workers execute operators from different segments of a query plan at the same time.
-    - More common in streaming systems, Flink, Kafka, Pulsar, Spark.
+    - Operations are overlapped to pipeline data from one stage to the next without materialization.
+Workers execute multiple operators from different segments of a query plan at the same time.
+It still needs exchange operators to combine intermediate results from segments.
+It is also called pipelined parallelism.
+It is more common in streaming systems, Flink, Kafka, Pulsar, Spark.
-    - Also called pipeline parallelism.

   - Bushy
     - Hybrid of Intra and Inter, where workers execute multiple operators from different segments of a query plan at the same time.
-    - It still needs exchange operators to combine intermediate results from segments.
+It still needs exchange operators to combine intermediate results from segments.

 - Using additional processes/threads to execute queries in parallel wont help if the disk is always the main bottleneck.